 Chair – Becker

-Senator Ellyn Bogdanoff
+Honorable Ellyn Bogdanoff

 Senator Bogdanoff joined Becker after serving over six years as a Member of the Florida House of Representatives and two years as a Florida State Senator.